-Members were advised that following a recent meeting of the Glengormley Town Team proposals for the Glengormley Town Centre Action Plan for 2018-19 had been put forward for the Council to consider.
-The proposed action plan was set out below and included a programme of events, networking, town centre improvements, summer hanging baskets and support for local retailers.
+Members are advised that following a recent meeting of the Glengormley Town Team proposals for the Glengormley Town Centre Action Plan for 2018-19 have been put forward for the Council to consider.
+The proposed action plan is set out below and includes a programme of events, networking, town centre improvements, summer hanging baskets and support for local retailers.